cjun01/polyploid_dosage/README.md

 pip install git+https://github.com/cjun01/polyploid_dosage.git

 1. Introduction:
-The calculate_probabilities function takes in two integers a and b, representing the number of reads of type 'A' and 'B' respectively.
+The calculate_probabilities function takes in two integers a and b, representing the reference call and alternative call respectively.
 It then calculates the binomial probability for various dosage scenarios and prints out the results.

 2. Setting up:
 Ensure you have Python installed on your machine and import the necessary comb function from the math module.